machdyne/zeitlos/docs/casino.md

 `tools/mkfatimg.sh` used to build the image itself and carry a second copy of the file list, which `zrelease check` compared against `mkfatimg.py`'s.
-It is a wrapper now: one list, one implementation, and the drift check is gone with the drift it policed.
+It is a wrapper now: one list, one implementation, and the drift check is gone along with the drift it policed.
 (It had already drifted -- the shell list was missing gpudemo, chip8 and chess.)

-**3.** Add to the table in `release/lib/mkfatimg.py`:

-    ("apps/casino",    "sw/apps/casino/casino.bin"),
-    ("apps/poker",     "sw/apps/poker/poker.bin"),
-    ("apps/roulette",  "sw/apps/roulette/roulette.bin"),
-    ("apps/blackjack", "sw/apps/blackjack/blackjack.bin"),
-    ("apps/slots",     "sw/apps/slots/slots.bin"),
-    ("apps/craps",     "sw/apps/craps/craps.bin"),

-**4.** Rebuild `wm` and the three apps.
+**4.** Rebuild `wm` and the six apps.

-These are left as edits rather than shipped as modified files, so nothing you have changed gets overwritten.

-## What is shared, and why it took three games to know
+## What is shared, and why it took several games to know

 `sw/common/games` holds the bank, the card encoding, the card art, the shoe and an unbiased bounded draw.
 Every one of those arrived when a